-Compassionate Activist Network. (website coming soon!)
+Compassionate Activist Network.
 Join our Compassionate Activist Network (CAN) by coordinating outreach activities in your community.
 We have several opportunities throughout the year, flexible timelines, and materials at little-to-no cost.

 Pay-Per-View.
 Pay-Per-View is an innovative new outreach strategy where activists set up in busy public locations and offer people $1.00 to watch a 4-minute video about the horrible treatment of animals on farms.
 After learning the shocking truth, viewers are encouraged to decrease consumption of animal products and work toward a vegan diet.

 Leafleting.
 FARM offers a variety of handouts for year-round leafleting opportunities on the Compassionate Activist Network.